q-nick/npm-gui/README.md

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/navigation.gif)

 #### Installing new dependencies
 To install new dependency you can use **search/add button**.
 After typing name of the dependency in input - press search button - results will appear on list below.
 You can switch here between **npm/bower** repository.
 You must also decide will dependency be installed as production or development.
-After successfull installation of new dependency it will appear on project list.
+After successful installation of new dependency it will appear on project list.

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/installing.gif)

 #### Removing dependencies
-To remove depenedency from your project simply press **trash icon** on the right.
+To remove dependency from your project simply press **trash icon** on the right.

 ![](https://raw.githubusercontent.com/q-nick/npm-gui/gh-pages/video/removing.gif)